Promotional material

 Switching from pre-settled status to settled status

 If you hold pre-settled status, you can apply to switch to settled status as soon as you’re eligible.
 This is usually after you’ve lived in the UK, the Channel Islands or the Isle of Man for 5 years in a row (known as ‘continuous residence’).
-You do not need to have held pre settled status for 5 years before you can apply to switch to settled status.
-To switch, you must apply to the EUSS again before your pre-settled status expires.
+You do not need to have held pre-settled status for 5 years before you can apply to switch to settled status.
 See more information on switching from pre-settled status to settled status.

 Joining family members

-Family members of any nationality of EU, EEA or Swiss citizens who were resident in the UK by 31 December 2020, can apply to the EUSS at any time, where the family relationship was formed by 31 December 2020 (except where a child was born or adopted after it) and continues to exist.
+If you’re a family member of someone from the EU, Switzerland, Norway, Iceland or Liechtenstein who was resident in the UK by 31 December 2020 and who has pre-settled or settled status, you can apply to the EUSS to join them in the UK at any time, where the family relationship was formed by 31 December 2020 (except where a child was born or adopted after it) and continues to exist.

-They may be able to apply to the EUSS from outside the UK or they may need to apply for an EUSS family permit to come to the UK and then apply to the EUSS once here.
+You may be able to apply to the EUSS from outside the UK or you may need to apply for an EUSS family permit to come to the UK and then apply to the EUSS once here.

-For further information please see the guidance published on GOV.UK ‘Information for applicants’.
+For further information please see the guidance published on GOV.UK.